7 Best PS2 Emulators for Android in 2026

 For the best experience, pair a Bluetooth controller with your phone.
 Touch controls work, but a controller gives you that real PS2 console feel perfect for action games like God of War or Tekken 5.

-How the Emulators Actually Run on Phones
+How Ps2 Emulators Actually Run on Phones?

 To see how well these emulators really perform, we tested them on a Samsung Galaxy S25 with Snapdragon 8 Gen 3.
 The results show that performance depends on both the emulator and the game: